LuisSala/alfresco-webscript-sso-servlet/README.txt

 INSTALLATION
 ============

-The Web Script SSO AUthenticator is a drop-in replacement for the default Basic Authentication support.
+The Web Script SSO Authenticator is a drop-in replacement for the default Basic Authentication support.

 It works by looking for a REMOTE_USER server variable.
 If present, then that User ID will be used to authenticate the request.